 I have a pot of sansevieria that has so many young ones coming up the plants are very crowded.
 When is the best time to transplant some of these into another container?
 Kaleigh, Memphis, Tenn.

 Divide Sansevierias at any time during the year, and each division will soon grow into a nice plant.
-Dump the plant out of the pot, break it up as much as you want and plant each.
+Remove the plant out of the pot, break it up as much as you want and plant each part.
 The plants grow actively during the summer, so spring is the best time to divide the plant to obtain quick results.

 The Mother In Law’s Tongue plant is low in toxicity to people but according to the ASPCA – all parts of the snake plant are poisonous or toxic to cats and dogs.

 Read our article to learn more about the Snake Plant poisonous properties.

 Leaves falling or flopping over is usually caused by several conditions:

 Low light issues

 Incorrect repotting practices – make sure drainage hole is open